pixelflinger/lanczos-2d/README.md

 [2D CatMull-Rom](https://gist.github.com/TheRealMJP/c83b8c0f46b63f3a88a5986f4fa982b1)
 filter for sampling
 the history buffer and a Blackman-Harris approximation for the input.
-These filters were chosen without putting too much thought into it; CatMull-Rom is a high quality and very efficient filter, while Blackman-Harris was suggested in the “[High Quality Temporal Supersampling](https://advances.realtimerendering.com/s2014/#_HIGH-QUALITY_TEMPORAL_SUPERSAMPLING)” Siggraph 2014 presentation by
+These filters were chosen without putting too much thought into it.
+CatMull-Rom is a high quality and very efficient filter, while Blackman-Harris was suggested in the “[High Quality Temporal Supersampling](https://advances.realtimerendering.com/s2014/#_HIGH-QUALITY_TEMPORAL_SUPERSAMPLING)” Siggraph 2014 presentation by
 Brian Karis – so that was the end of it.